 Interaction strength estimation and distribution

-To estimate the strength of each interaction in the food web we followed the methodology proposed by Pawar, Dell, and Van M. Savage (2012).
-The minimum data requirements are: body mass of the consumer (predator) and resource (prey), and the interaction dimensionality classified as 2 or 3 dimensions.
-GATEWAy v.1.0 does provide the mean mass for consumers and resources (except for ‘detritus’ and ‘sediment’) and the dimensionality for the majority of the interactions, though the latter is missing in some cases (924 interactions).
-To complete such missing data, we used information about movement type for consumer and resource included in GATEWAy.
-Thus, we classified the interaction as 2D if both consumer and resource move in 2D (e.g., both are sessile or walking) or if a consumer moves in 3D and a resource in 2D (e.g., swimming consumer and sessile/walking resource).
+To estimate the strength of each pairwise interaction in the food web we followed the methodology proposed by Pawar et al. (2012).
+The minimum data requirements are body mass of the consumer (predator) and resource (prey), and the interaction dimensionality classified as 2 or 3 dimensions.
+[DEFINTION OF 2 and 3 dimension] GATEWAy v.1.0 provides information on the mean body mass for consumers and resources, except for ‘detritus’ and ‘sediment’, and the dimensionality for the majority of the interactions, though the latter is missing in some cases (924 interactions).
+To complete the missing data on species ‘dimensionality’, we used information about the movement type of consumers and resources.
+Thus, we classified the interaction as ‘2D’ if both consumer and resource move in 2D (e.g., if both are sessile or moving laterally on the seafloor) or if a consumer moves in 3D and a resource in 2D (e.g., swimming consumer and sessile resource).
 The interaction was classified as 3D if both consumer and resource move in 3D (e.g., both swimming) or if the consumer moves in 2D and the resource in 3D (e.g., sessile/walking consumer, swimming resource) (Pawar, Dell, and Van M. Savage 2012).

 The main equation we used for estimating the interaction strength IS was: